Get ready for the giving season

 Year-end is the perfect time to grow your fund and reduce taxes this year, while allowing you to give to the nonprofits you care about in future years – and thinking beyond cash is often the most tax-favored way to give.

 You can easily offset your current tax burden by making a strategic donation to your fund.
 Remember, donations through the Foundation earn the maximum tax deduction allowed by federal and state law, but you can also offset capital gains by giving an appreciated asset.
 For example, a gift of appreciated stock to your fund means that you can deduct the fully appreciated value and avoid paying capital gains taxes, regardless of the original purchase price.
-If you plan to make a stock gift before year-end, please use our Stock Transfer Form to initiate the transfer through your brokerage firm no later than Friday, December 15 so that we can ensure the transaction is complete by year-end.
+If you plan to make a stock gift before year-end, please use our Stock Transfer Form to initiate the transfer through your brokerage firm, and return a copy of the form to the Foundation.

 The Foundation does accept other non-cash assets to grow your fund, including real estate, closely held stock, IRAs, partnership interests and some tangible personal property.
 Since these assets require prior approval from our Board of Directors, please make sure to allow ample time when considering a gift of this type.